Thomas Steiner (@tomayac)

 via Echofon in reply to RReverser

-amazon.com is server side rendered and has no client side rendering framework.
-The potential latency hit didn’t justify it.
+https://t.co/GWQmrk4aI3 is server side rendered and has no client side rendering framework.
+T…

 via Echofon